 Analysis of Poem "The Broken Tower" by Hart Crane

-Hart Crane and The Broken Tower
+Hart Crane And A Summary of The Broken Tower

 The Broken Tower is full of vivid imagery, symbolism and various layers of meaning.
 It is a challenging yet lyrical poem which builds its content on intriguing cadence, the speaker using vision and personal involvement to maintain what seems at first to be a kind of religious commentary.